cloudxabide/jetsons.lab/README.md

 ![MatrixLab - Autonoumous Edge Demo Environment](images/MATRIXLAB_-_Autonomous_Edge_Demo_Environment.png)

 ### But what will it do?
-The following will provide an overview of the funcationality, starting at the Device Edge, to the Edge, to the Data Center, to the Cloud:
+The following will provide an overview of the functionality, starting at the Device Edge, to the Edge, to the Data Center, to the Cloud:

 At the Device Edge, the Waveshare Jetbot is a customized ROM based on NVIDIA Jetpack 4.6 - it is a small form factor AI/ML platform which will be using the [Jetbot Collision Avoidance](https://jetbot.org/master/examples/collision_avoidance.html) Notebook which will have been trained in my "lab".
 The Jetbot will be fully autonomous once trained and will (should?) continue doing it's thing until the battery dies.
 It's thing = driving around in an area, avoiding the "walls" I create on the floor.
 The training will be accomplished by grabbing situational images where the Jetbot is either "blocked" or "free" and loading them in to separate directories.
 Those images will be transfered to the NVIDIA Jetson Xavier NX for Machine Learning Processing.
 The output will then be loaded on the Jetbot to make it (hopefully) autonomous at that point.